ryeleo/Python-Package-Template/README.md

 # Overview

-Python projects must have some structure if we want to approach the following issues consistently:
+Python projects must have some standard structure if we want to standardize around the following:

 * Dependency Management.
 * Technical Documentation Management (via MkDocs).